-Although the optimal second best constrained contract is presented in Table 4, it is also interesting to estimate the agent effort and expected payoff to the principal using the actual compensation paid to the CEO during the subsequent four years (2002-2005).
-In particular, we use the actual compensation contract as an input into our model and then compute the induced agent effort and expected payoff to the principal.
-The results of these computations are presented in Table 7.
-Although the contracts are different than the constrained second best contract, for seven of the companies the agent's effort choice is the same with the observed flow compensation (although the expected payoff to the principal is lower).
-With the exception of Archer Daniels Midland, the effort levels for the observed contract are lower than those for the constrained second best contract.
-The other interesting output from these computations is that we can also compute the expected value of the μ parameter of the lognormal price distribution induced by the observed compensation contract.
-If our model captures the important features of the contracting environment and compensation contract have an important impact on firm performance, we should observe a positive association between expected and actual firm performance.
-In Figure 4, we plot the average monthly excess returns (controlling for the four Fama-French factors) over the four year time period from 2002 to 2005 versus the predicted performance induced by the actual contract.21 An ordinary least squares analysis reveals that the slope coefficient is 0.050 (p < 0.05, two-tail), intercept is 0.010 (p < 0.01, two-tail), and the R^2 (adjusted R^2) is equal to 8.41% (6.33%).
+Although the optimal second-best constrained contract is presented in Table IV, it is also instructive to estimate the agent effort and expected payoff to the principal using the actual compensation paid to the CEO during the subsequent four years (2002-2005).
+In particular, we use the actual compensation contract (which, like the optimal restricted contract, consists primarily of a fixed salary, restricted stock, and at-the-money stock options) as an input for our model and then compute the induced agent effort and expected payoff to the principal.
+Although the contracts are different than the constrained second-best contract, the agent's effort choice is often the same with the actual observed flow compensation (although the expected payoff to the principal is lower in these cases).
+Another interesting output from these computations is that we can also compute the expected value of the ? parameter of the lognormal price distribution induced by the observed compensation contract.
+If our model captures the important features of the contracting environment and if compensation contracts have an important impact on firm performance, then we should observe a positive association between expected firm performance (conditional on the observed contract) and actual firm performance.
+In Figure 4, we plot the average monthly excess returns (controlling for the three Fama-French (1993) factors and Carhart's (1997) fourth momentum factor) over the four year time period from 2002 to 2005 versus the predicted performance induced by the actual contract.
+An ordinary least squares analysis reveals that the slope coefficient is 0.050 (p < 0.05, two-tail), intercept is 0.010 (p < 0.01, two-tail), and the $R^2$ (adjusted $R^2$ ) is equal to 8.41% (6.33%).
 These results are consistent with our expectations and provide some validation of our agency model (and the associated functional forms and parameter estimates).